sickozell/SickoCV/README.md

 **HINT**: If it's planned to record a sample to play it polyphonically with a master keyboard, please connect gate and v/oct to a MIDI>CV module with 'Reset' polyphony mode selected.
 Clear any previous sample in memory, select GATE mode, switch the LOOP button on, arm recording and consider adjusting envelope knobs.
 On key press (C4 for example) sickoSampler will start recording until key is unpressed, then the sample can be played immediately.

+**New sample recording**
+In Trig Mode, when recording is stopped by a trig or blue button press and LOOP button is switched on, the sample will be played back immediately in loop mode, and if Rec Re-Arm is on it will keep recording.

 #### CONTEXT MENU
 Please refer to sickoPlayer for context menu, in sickoSampler following options are added:
 - Save FULL Sample: saves the entire sample in a wav file.
 - Save CUE Region: saves the wav file from Cue Start to Cue End
 - Save LOOP Region: saves the wav file from Loop Start to Loop End
 - Trim Sample after Save: If this option is enabled, the sample is trimmed and saved in the chosen saving mode, otherwise it will be saved trimmed, but the entire sample remains available in memory
+- Save Oversampled: If this option is enabled, samples will be saved at sickoSampler working samplerate (2x VCV samplerate).
+This can be useful when samples are recorded at different speeds than normal for further external editing.
-- UCE updates also Loop End: if UCE button is on, when recording is stopped also Loop End cursor is reset to recording stop position (if recording is reversed it updates Loop Start cursor).
+- UCE/ULE updates also Start: if UCE and/or ULE button are on, when recording is stopped also Cue Start and/or Loop Start cursors are reset to the recording start position (if recording is reversed it updates Cue/Loop End cursor).

 ## Switcher / SwitcherSt
 ### 2>1 switch, 1>2 router, 2 signal swapper, mute, flip flop, toggle gate